yulwebdev/php-pagination-with-dots/README.md

 show_pagination($total_pages, $current_page);
 ```
-Pagination links are managed automatically by adding/updating or removing page numbers from the current URL using the custom *get_url* function.
+The links are formed considering the query parameters.